Selected works / 02 of 04 Scenra

 1 designer building Scenra

 95 Swift files.
 14 design system components.
 167 commits.
 12 backend endpoints.
-Build 13 on TestFlight.
+Now live on the App Store.
 The story is how it got built.

 Scenra: a scenic road-trip planner for iOS